- Games and Events

 She was born without a fully formed arm but her long, slender frame meant she was perfect for a career in sport.
 Having originally flourished in netball, where she was named the most valuable player at the 2000 Netball Queensland State Titles, Carlee found athletics and set about reaching the Paralympic Games.

-She debuted in Beijing and although her results didn’t see her win a medal, they were encouraging in her development into the world’s best at long jump.
+She debuted in Beijing and although her results didn’t see her win a medal, they were encouraging as she developed into the world’s best at long jump.
 At the 2011 IPC Athletics World Championships, her next major international meet since Beijing, Carlee won silver in the long jump and bronze in the 100m.
 In the lead up to London, Carlee trained using a prosthetic arm, which has helped her better strengthen her body.

 Carlee knows better than most people how to choose the right food to eat before a competition.
 She is studying nutrition at Endeavour College of Natural Health, due for completion by 2013, and hopes one day to be a sports nutritionist.